cuzzo/atom/README.md

 * Once you master BEM (which is great independent of ATOM CSS), you have maintainable CSS.
 * With ATOM, your pages will render faster.
+* From a debugging standpoint, BEM names are meaningless.
+If something doesn't look right, the first thing you need to know is: which atoms compose this style...
+BEM is great for structure, but not so great for context.
+ATOM gives you the best of both worlds.

 # Caveats